VladimirJelincic/FullStackReactDemo/README.md

 ## Server

-Uses Express, Mongo and Mongoose.
+The server uses Express, Mongo and Mongoose.
 In order to run, a local instance of MongoDB must be running.

 Starts with: